 And here is the best part.
 Once upon a time, in order to get a microdermabrasion treatment, you had to visit a spa or treatment clinic.
 This meant setting up an appointment, driving to the clinic, waiting in the office, getting the treatment, and then driving home.
 That is no longer necessary thanks to the development of in-home microdermabrasion systems where you can get the exact same treatment in the convenience of your own home.
 Even better, there are now portable microdermabrasion machines that you can use almost anywhere.
 How convenient is that?

 3 – Apply Specially Formulated Topical Creams: Immediately following a microdermabrasion treatment is a great time to apply topical creams that are specially formulated for treating skin discoloration, like dark spots, melasma, and other types of hyperpigmentation.
 These creams are designed to reduce melanin production, the substance in our skin that causes discoloration.
-One of our favorites is Meladerm made by Civant.
+My absolute favorite is Amaira’s Natural Lightening Serum.
 This cream has been shown to be one of the most effective creams for reducing melanin production and thus reducing and preventing the appearance of dark spots on your skin.

 4 – Protect Skin: This falls in line with step 1 and completes the cycle.
 Protecting your skin against the damaging rays of the sun is vital in preventing skin discoloration and dark spots.
 Wearing a high SPF sunscreen has become a very important part of skin care and skin protection.
 Those with fairer skin should also consider wearing sunscreen if they are indoors but spend a lot of time near a sunny window, like a corner office, or a south facing living room.
 Keep in mind that you can even get sunburned on cloudy days.
 The clouds in the sky do not block out the suns UV rays.
 So just because you aren’t getting direct exposure doesn’t mean that damages can’t occur.